geforcefan/ercanakyuerek.de/content/about/index.md

 title: About me
 ---
 {{< avatar >}}
-Hi, I’m Ercan Akyürek, a tech enthusiast in my early thirties.
-I grew up in Germany, shaped by both German and Turkish cultures, which gave me a unique perspective on life and technology.
+I’m Ercan Akyürek, 34 years old, born and raised in Germany with roots in Turkey.
+From an early age, I was endlessly curious about how things worked, taking apart toys, motors, and gadgets just to see if I could rebuild them again.
+That curiosity for understanding and creating has been with me ever since.

-My passion for computers started early with a VTech learning computer.
-Although I didn’t fully grasp coding at first, I was hooked by the possibilities.
-I taught myself PHP, later ventured into C++, and by 16, I was working professionally, developing a digital asset management system for a company.
-Over the years, I’ve refined my skills and stayed deeply passionate about tech.
+My first real dive into computers came with a VTech learning computer that had a BASIC interpreter.
+I didn’t know much back then, but I was fascinated by the idea that I could make the machine do something just by typing commands.
+That simple curiosity quickly turned into a passion for coding.

-These days, I focus on web development, especially with React and TypeScript.
-I also use C++ and WebAssembly to create high-performance applications, like simulations and real-time web apps.
+During my teenage years, I taught myself PHP, experimented with C++, and played around with game engines.
+What started as a hobby soon became my profession.
+Today, my main focus is web and app development, especially with TypeScript and React.
+In my spare time, I love working with C++ and WebAssembly to build real-time applications and simulations.

-In my free time, I enjoy designing roller coasters virtually with NoLimits Roller Coaster.
-I work on track layouts, roll interpolations, and other technical details, and I’ve even written libraries for games.
-After knee injuries forced me to give up soccer, I picked up the guitar at 18 and, more recently, started playing darts.
-The guitar has become my favorite way to relax, especially since I’m a big fan of metal music.
+One of my biggest interests outside of work is roller coaster design and simulation.
+I’ve written my own tools and libraries for coaster simulators, and I enjoy sharing my knowledge about splines, track layouts, and motion dynamics with the community.

-I’m married and have a wonderful 3-year-old.
-I’ve already started introducing them to computers because it’s never too early to spark curiosity!
-My family is my biggest source of support and inspiration.
-Currently, I’m working on an open-source roller coaster simulator that I hope will benefit the community and fellow enthusiasts.
+When I’m not coding, you’ll probably find me playing the guitar, mostly metal music or throwing darts.
+After multiple knee injuries forced me to give up soccer, darts became my new passion, and I’ve grown into a dedicated hobby player.

-Let’s connect and dive into the world of technology and innovation together!
+I’m married and a proud father of a 4-year-old son, who inspires me every day to keep learning, because he’s learning, too.
+Watching his curiosity reminds me why I fell in love with technology in the first place.